 The UK coastline plays a vital role in the economy, history and culture of our country.
 The government is helping coastal communities flourish and strengthen their appeal as places to live, work and visit.

-The Coastal Communities Fund Round 5 is now open with £40 million available for spend from April 2019 to end of March 2021.
+The Coastal Communities Fund Round 5 has £40 million available for spend from April 2019 to end of March 2021.
+It is now closed for new applications.

 Funding goes to projects over £50,000 that will ultimately lead to regeneration and economic growth whilst directly or indirectly safeguarding and creating sustainable jobs.